 The popularity, simplicity, and usefulness of JavaScript microservices means there is a need from users for an easy to use and an all encompassing framework and devops systems to build and deploy these JavaScript services.
 The goal of this project is to meet these needs.
-Hammer seeks to prived three main parts: an automated deployment process, a Node.js framework to accommodate and enable microservices, and a data monitoring platform to monitor the health and metrics of the entire system.
+Hammer seeks to provide three main parts: an automated deployment process, a Node.js framework to accommodate and enable microservices, and a data monitoring platform to monitor the health and metrics of the entire system.

 In order to achieve this functionality, our team plans to implement the following three parts of the overall product.
 First we build a DevOps application to manage the code base of the service.
 This can be managed through either a CLI or a web application.
 Building these applications will be the first step of the project.
 Once finished with this portion, the user should be able to deploy their own service to be consumed by their users through our application.
 Second, we will create a monitoring application that will build upon the DevOps web application.
 This shows the users all relevant information about their information including logs, load, uptime, etc. This monitoring application is part of the features that makes our application better for our clients than managing each of these services individually.
 Finally, we create a framework to allow users to write these microservices in NodeJS.
-More details and plan for implementation to come.
+The framework details will be further developed during the second semester.